jkanyi-web/My_Portfolio/README.md

 In this project, I have set up my personal portfolio site for mobile devices.

-- Added a gitignore file.
+- Added a gitignore file
 - Added descriptive README file.
-- Added node_modules into the gitignore file.
+- Added node_modules into the gitignore file
 - Set up a [linter for HTML and CSS](https://github.com/microverseinc/linters-config)
-- Added .html file.
+- Added .html file
-- Added .css file.
+- Added .css file
-- Added additional linter files.
+- Added additional linter files

 ## 🛠 Built With <a name="built-with"></a>